|

 The first step to making good gluten free mac and cheese is selecting good pasta.

-We have tried a lot of different pastas over the years, and one of the best for this recipe is thankfully also one of the easiest to find; Tinkyada.
+We have tried a lot of different kinds of pasta over the years, and one of the best for this recipe is, thankfully, also one of the easiest to find; Tinkyada.

 This is usually available at Walmart with the other gluten-free foods.
 You can also order it through Amazon.